Faeleth/Kongbserg-sensor/README.md

 The simulators transmit readings in a standardized format known as telegrams.
 Each telegram follows the pattern: $FIX, [ID], [TYPE], [VALUE], [QUALITY]*.
 For example: $FIX, 3, Depth, 129, Normal*.

-Initially, telegrams are displayed directly on the console.
-However, the program can be modified to send telegrams to receivers instead.
-Receivers are responsible for receiving, decoding, and presenting telegrams in a readable format.
-Additionally, telegrams classified as Warning or Alarm are highlighted.
+Telegrams are directly transmitted to receivers via the TCP protocol.
+Once received, they undergo decoding and are then presented in a readable format.
+Furthermore, telegrams classified as Warning or Alarm are specially highlighted to aid easy identification.

-To enhance flexibility and maintainability, the program reads sensor parameters and receiver configurations from separate JSON files (sensorConfig.json and a new configuration file for receivers, respectively).
+To enhance flexibility and ease of maintenance, the program retrieves sensor parameters and receiver configurations from separate JSON files.
+Sensor parameters are fetched from 'sensorConfig.json', while receiver configurations are sourced from a dedicated file 'receiverConfig.json'.

-Finally, the program is designed to be easily extensible, allowing for the addition of new sensors or receivers without significant code modifications.
-This ensures scalability and ease of maintenance.

 ## :white_check_mark: Requirements ##